How To Remove Self-Tanner From Hair

 It might take you a few stained hair mishaps to realize that prevention is your best option, rather than having to work through removing the self-tanner from your hair after each application.

-There are a few ways to prevent any self-tanner from coming into contact with your hair, and if you are really serious about prevention, you can use all these steps at once for the ultimate protection.
+There are several ways to prevent self-tanner from coming into contact with your hair.
+If you are truly serious about prevention, you can combine all these steps for the ultimate protection.

-It also protects from any splashes, spills or mistakes that might happen when applying the self-tanning product to the rest of your body.
-Often, instinctively we touch our hair, without thinking, and this is the best way to stop staining your hair if you do so.
+It also protects from any splashes, spills, or mistakes that might happen when applying the self-tanning product to the rest of your body.
+Often, instinctively, we touch our hair without thinking, and this is the best way to stop staining our hair if we do so.

-Practicing all three of these tips will be the best way to stop the self-tanning product from touching and staining your hair, saving you a heap of stress when parts of your hair turn bronze or orange.
+Practicing all three of these tips will be the best way to prevent self-tanning products from staining your hair, saving you a lot of stress when parts of your hair turn bronze or orange.

 How To Remove Self-Tanner From Hair